What Is a Triaxial Test? | Different Types of Triaxial Test

 Consolidated Undrained (CU) triaxial test

-In the subsequent shear stage when the deviatoric stress is imposed, excess pore pressure dissipation is permitted in CD triaxial tests (usually performed on sands) but not permitted in CU triaxial tests (usually performed on clays).
-Excess pore pressure is commonly measured in CU triaxial tests so that the effective stress in the specimen can be determined.
+In the subsequent shear stage, when the deviatoric stress is imposed, excess pore pressure dissipation is permitted in CD triaxial tests (usually performed on sands) but not permitted in CU triaxial tests (usually performed on clays).
+Excess pore pressure is commonly measured in CU triaxial tests to determine the effective stress in the specimen.

 Consolidated Drained (CD) triaxial test